The Frecker Fall Program

 The Francoforum is a specialized language teaching facility owned and operated by the local government in Saint-Pierre, and provides a first-class setting for teaching and learning.
 It is staffed by professional French instructors overseen by a Director.
 The classrooms are bright and modern and the building itself is airy and spacious.
 Students in the Frecker Program have access to Internet connections, to a language laboratory, to a resource centre, and to study space.
 The building is made available during evenings and weekends to our students by arrangement with the Francoforum on a regular basis given sufficient demand.

 Accommodations for Frecker students are arranged by the Francoforum with French families in Saint-Pierre; normally two students share a room.
 All courses offered are Memorial University Courses, taught by specialist teachers of French as a second language.
-The Director of the Frecker Programme, a member of the Department of French and Spanish, accompanies the group to Saint-Pierre and teaches two of the courses offered there.
+The Director of the Frecker Programme, a member of the Department of Modern Languages, Literatures and Cultures, accompanies the group to Saint-Pierre and teaches two of the courses offered there.

 The prerequisite for admission is successful completion of French 1502 with a minimum mark of 65% or permission of the Head of the Department, following written application.
 Selection for the program is on a competitive basis and takes into account both results in French courses and general university standing.

-The program’s operating costs are covered in part by funding from the Federal-Provincial Agreement on Official Languages in Canada and from Memorial University’s Faculty of Arts.
+The program’s operating costs are covered in part by funding from the Federal-Provincial Agreement on Official Languages in Canada and from Memorial University’s Faculty of Humanities and Social Sciences.

 (*Program and fees are subject to university approval)